Animal protection: 7 ways to act for animal welfare.

 Share and sign petitions:

-Talking about animal protection around you:
+Talking about animal welfare with those around you:

-Campaigning within associations:
+Activism within associations:

-Support a political party that defends animal rights:
+Supporting a political party that defends animal rights:

-Just as politics has the role of organizing the exercise of power in a society in the interest of its citizens, it has the duty to defend the rights of animals as individuals and sentient beings in their own right.
+Just as politics has the role of organizing the exercise of power in a society in the interest of its citizens, it has a duty to defend the rights of animals as individuals and sentient beings in their own right.

-Also find our other articles highlighting a ethical and eco-responsible lifestyle by here.
+You can also find our other articles highlighting a ethical and eco-responsible lifestyle by here.

 The COG team.